 Bikers?
 Yeah, I knew exactly what they were capable of.

 His eyes ran over me, too.
 Slowly.
 From my long, dripping hair, down my slim legs, to my silver heels.
-The fact that this dress was likely see-through thanks to the rain would be noticeable.
+The fact that this dress was likely see-through, thanks to the rain, would be more than noticeable.
 He wasn’t a gentleman about it.
 He didn’t look away.
 Instead, his eyes lingered longer on my breasts.